VizUM Beyond Data Visualization 11/11 4-7 PM

 Santiago Ortiz

 Santiago creates digital experiences that help people solve complex problems with data.
 He explores synergies between human and algorithmic intelligences.
-I develop interfaces that allow for exploration, combination, deep understanding, and decision making based on large, diverse and dynamic datasets.
-I have experience as a teacher, digital media artist, interactive data visualization researcher, data scientist, product leader and entrepreneur. moebio.com.
+He develops interfaces that allow for exploration, combination, deep understanding, and decision making based on large, diverse and dynamic datasets.
+He has experience as a teacher, digital media artist, interactive data visualization researcher, data scientist, product leader and entrepreneur.

 In this talk I’ll introduce a variety of perspectives on intelligence.
-Seen as the emergence of information computation, intelligence exists everywhere in the universe, and here on Earth we see it at many scales: fundamental particles, chemistry, cellular and organism interactions.
+Seen as the emergence of information computation, intelligence exists everywhere in the universe, and here on Earth we see it at many scales: fundamental particles, chemistry, cellular, and organism interactions.
 All forms of life, each species, each individual indeed, expresses intelligence in its own unique way.
-But we also see intelligence in algorithms, mechanical and digital machines.
-It’s also present in cities, information networks and culture.
-At each scale, for each system, intelligence mediates internal and external information, allowing systems to thrive, replicate, evolve or disappear.
+But we also see intelligence in algorithms, and mechanical and digital machines.
+It’s also present in cities, information networks, and culture.
+At each scale, for each system, intelligence mediates internal and external information, allowing systems to thrive, replicate, evolve, or disappear.

 Through interactive data visualization projects and ideas, this presentation aims to widen the concept of intelligence, and to point to ways we can create and collaborate with the new emergent ecology of algorithmic intelligences.